jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 >  Why are you opting out?
 >         (user Brain-Fu ( 1274756 ) on https://slashdot.org, August 18, 2022)

-My own viewpoint is that low birth rates are a lagging indicate of an unhealthy society - one in which there are too few jobs that can raise a family; too few men (and women) who, thanks to delayed adolescense, are not mature enough to make the necessary tradeoffs to make a marriage and family work in their prime childbearing years; too little emphasis on the spiritual qualities that make one a decent marriage partner; and too few politicians willing to spell out that solving pratical roadblocks for family formation like affordable housing and childcare will require sacrifice from those who would prefer to have lower taxes, an earlier retirement, and a house-as-an-investment which is guaranteed to fund said early retirement.
-Let's not forget that it's difficult to have children when one is deeply pessimistic in the future.
+My own viewpoint is that low birth rates is an important sign of the maladaptivity of our culture.
+But it isn't the sole problem.
+Instead, it is a lagging indicate of an unhealthy society - one in which there are too few necessary jobs are valued enough to allow their holders to support a family; too few men (and women) who, thanks to delayed adolescense, are not mature enough to make a marriage and family work in their prime childbearing years; too little emphasis on the spiritual qualities that make one a decent marriage partner; and too few politicians willing to spell out that solving pratical roadblocks for family formation like affordable housing and childcare will require sacrifice from those who would prefer to have lower taxes, an earlier retirement, and a house-as-an-investment which is guaranteed to fund said early retirement.
+Let's not forget that it's difficult to commit to children when one is deeply pessimistic in the future.
 The present inability of scientifically advanced cultures to collectively even acknowledge, let alone deal with obvious existential yet avoidable problems such as